 Around 6:00 am you will be brought to Chivay by someone from Coporaque, to go on the excursion to the famous Cruz del Condor.
 During the ride from Chivay you will make a few stops at interesting spots, but the highlight of the day will most definitely be the flight of the condor!
 If you are lucky you will see multiple condors flying close to the viewpoint where you will be situated, making use of the thermal winds rising up from the Canyon.

-Back in Chivay you will have some time for lunch (buffet not included) before traveling to Puno.
+Back in Chivay you will have some time for lunch (buffet not included) before traveling to Puno (if you have chosen to end your tour there).
 This is also a shared bus with other travelers, and a host(ess) on board.
 Along the way, some photo stops are made to enjoy the wide landscape, characterized by volcanoes and vicuñas.